microsoft/pxt-calliope/docs/projects/rock-paper-scissors-v2.md

 ![Cartoon of the Rock Paper Scissors game](/static/mb/projects/a4-motion-v2.png)

-Build a "Rock Paper Scissors" game with ADDED BONUS SOUNDS using the **micro:bit V2** buzzer!
+Build a "Rock Paper Scissors" game with ADDED BONUS SOUNDS using the **Calliope mini** buzzer!

 ## Step 1 @fullscreen